Buying

 What are the key differences?

-Aside from the performance-y bits, the Abarth 600e makes some big gains in the cabin over the Fiat.
-You still get the same 10.25in infotainment screen, but a modified seven-inch digital cluster with bespoke graphics and sounds.
+Aside from the performance-y bits, the Abarth 600e makes some proper gains in the cabin over the Fiat.
+You still get the same 10.25in infotainment screen (which you’ll recognise from the fancier versions of the 500e) and 7.0in digital instrument panel, but they’ve been upgraded with bespoke Abarth graphics.

-There’s a new and partially Alcantara steering wheel, aluminium pedals and privacy glass, while the darkened interior theme has yellow accents dotted around so it doesn’t feel overly morbid.
+There’s a new, partially Alcantara clad steering wheel, aluminium pedals and privacy glass, while the darkened interior theme has yellow accents dotted around so it doesn’t feel overly turgid.

 And the Scorpionissima?

-That gets more power and builds on the 600e with an even more appealing interior, including heated, foam-supported bucket seats, new belts, striped fabric headrests and matt black dashboard trim with glossy patterns (as opposed to a plain black theme).
+That gets more power and builds on the 600e with an even sportier interior, including heated bucket seats, new seatbelts and matte black dashboard trim with glossy patterns (as opposed to a plain black theme).

 Which one should I go for?